Little Beer Quarter

 Sunday3:00 – 9:00 pm.

 Hidden up one of Wellington CBD's many side streets is Little Beer Quarter.
-With 12 craft beers on tap and over 100 bottles of beer from New Zealand and around the globe this inner-city pub truly is a gem.
-Monday through Friday this place is packed with after work business banter and holiday makers.
+With 12 craft beers on tap and over 100 bottled beers from New Zealand and around the globe, this sunshine-yellow inner-city pub truly is a gem.
+Monday through Sunday the place is packed, with after-work business banter and holidaymakers and everyone in between.

 Words by Hannah Lynch & Photography by Anna Briggs